 Can you add a pinterest button for your blog posts?
 Do you have a pinterest account I can follow?
 Do you have a facebook account that I can follow?

 Yes!
 I just added a Pin button at the bottom of each blog post, which you can see when you click into each post (by clicking on the blog post title).
 I also have a pinterest board where I have pinned all my own posts, so feel free to repin me from there!

 And YES!
 I finally have a Facebook page.
 You can like it here: https://www.facebook.com/raspberricupcakes.
-You can also subscribe to my blog via email or RSS (links on the sidebar), or follow me on twitter or tumblr to see when put a new post up!
+You can also subscribe to my blog via email or RSS (links on the sidebar), or follow me on twitter to see when put a new post up!